mhaji007/devices-clientapp/README.md

 To run the application:

-1. Open terminal and navigate to devices-clientapp project directory
+1. Open the terminal and navigate to devices-clientapp project directory
 ```bash
 cd devices-clientapp-main
 ```